rexsllemel/me1-sample/README.md

  This is for Major Elective 1 school activity.

- Forked from my instructor, Sir James Pandan
+ Forked from my instructor, Sir James Pandan.